charlytron/charlytron/README.md

 - 👋  @charlytron here.
 - 👀  I’m interested in code, violins, books and bikes.
 - 🌱  I’m currently learning React-Native and Nest JS, and I would like to learn more about containerization.
-- 💞️  I’m looking to collaborate on whatever.
+- 💞️  I’m looking to collaborate on JS, React projects.
 - 📫  How to reach me ... ctompkins@pm.me.

 <!---